gltrost/G4IP-Haskell/README.md

 ### Testing

 Tests can be added in `test/Spec.hs`.
 This project was built with stack, so to run tests, simply type `stack test` at the root directory.

+### Next Steps

+The next step is to build a visual interface for g4ip that will allow the user to see the proof completely written out if a proof exists.